EC528-Fall-2023/PIR-against-FoundationDB/README.md

 ### Helpful Analogy:
 Lets say you are reading a top secret book and want to keep that hidden from your friends.
 You decide to hide that book in the library.
 To make it really difficult for your friends to find the book your reading, you decide to cut the book into pages and hide each page in a different book throughout the library.

 The pages of the book are analogous to the nodes in PathORAM.
 The library is analogous to the PathORAM server.
-The PathORAM client is analogous to you, the user who wants to read the top secret book.
+The PathORAM client is analogous to you, the user who wants to read the top-secret book.

 When you want to read the book, you go to the library and request the pages of the book.
 The PathORAM server does not know which book the pages you requested are in, so it cannot learn which book you are trying to read.